-Using a computer model, researchers at University of Hull proved the complex moving structures of the reptile's jaw as it chews is prey.
+Using a computer model, researchers at the University of Hull proved the complex moving structures of the reptile’s jaw as it chews its prey.
 This allowed them to image the pattern in 3D and from all angles with unprecedented detail.
 The model revealed that when the tuatara chews, the lower jaw closes between two rows of upper teeth.
-Once closed, the lower jaw slides forward a few millimetres to cut food between sharp edges on the teeth, sawing food apart.
+Once closed, the lower jaw slides forward a few millimeters to cut food between sharp edges on the teeth, sawing food apart.

 Some reptiles such as snakes are able to swallow their food whole but many others use repeated bites to break food down.
 The tuatara also slices up its food, much like a steak knife.”

 “Because mammals show the most sophisticated form of chewing, chewing has been linked to high metabolism.
 However, the tuatara chews food in a relatively complex way but its metabolism is no higher than that of other reptiles with simpler oral food processing abilities.
 Therefore the relationship between extensive food processing and high metabolism has perhaps been overstated,” said Lead author Dr Marc Jones, UCL Cell and Developmental Biology.

 The tuatara provides an example in which specialization of the feeding mechanism appears to allow a broader diet.